 Remember how I said that Hong Kong has the most skyscrapers in the world?
 Well, a lot of those tall buildings also have bars on top!
 While many charge a premium for being able to take in those epic views or to see the Symphony of Lights, you’ll generally find it to be worth it for the experience.
 Read about my favorite rooftop bars here.

-Party in Lan Kwai Fong
+Party around Lan Kwai Fong

 If you like to drink, you’re in the right place.
 Hong Kong boasts one of the most unique nightlife cultures thanks to 2 key factors:

-1. It’s legal to consume alcohol on the street
+- It’s legal to consume alcohol on the street

-2. All of the clubs in the city are centered around a 4 block square called Lan Kwai Fong (or LKF).
+- All of the clubs in the city are centered around a 4 block square called Lan Kwai Fong (or LKF).

 On the weekends, the 4 streets that create this square are actually closed to traffic, so since you can drink on the street, you’ll find that all of the bars spill out into a party on the street.
-There’s even a 7-11 in the heart of LKF, so many folks just pick up drinks from there and join the festivities on the street (especially younger college students, so be forewarned).
+That said, since the pandemic this 4 block area doesn’t have the same vibe that it used to.
+Instead, I recommend checking out the bars and clubs just outside of LKF.
+Read about my favorite spots around LKF here.

 The Shady Acres – laid back, dog-friendly neighborhood bar with a great selection of wines and killer cocktails on a pedestrian-only street